StarlingXWeb/starlingx-website/site/community/index.md

   <li>Open Community</li>
 </ul>

 Technical decisions will be made by technical contributors and a representative Technical Steering Committee.
 The community is committed to diversity, openness, encouraging new contributors and leaders to rise up.
-Current information is available at [wiki.openstack.org/wiki/Starlingx/Initial_Governance](https://docs.starlingx.io/governance/index.html).
+Current information is available in the [Governance section of the StarlingX Documentation website](https://docs.starlingx.io/governance/index.html).

 ---